COVID-19 vaccine update: Who are the frontrunners? | DW | 21.10.2020

 "There is never certainty," Bar Zeev told DW.
 This ongoing surveillance is sometimes referred to as 'Phase 4' in clinical trials — and it can take many years.

 "I think the public expectation is that once a vaccine is available we go back to the way things were — we stop wearing masks, we stop social distancing.
-But that is a misjudgement of what a vaccine — at least in the initial phase — can do," Bar Zeev said.
+But that is a misjudgement of what a vaccine — at least in the initial phase — can do," Bar Zeev said, emphasizing that the delivery and ongoing evaluation of widespread vaccine deployment is a lengthy process.